probabilityzero/hanslibrary/src/site/notes/Cortex/Genesis/Elena Proverbs Homework.md

 ---

-**Individual work Variant IV**
+### **Individual work Variant IV**

 Below are some familiar proverbs and popular sayings.
 • Provide an equivalent - close or rough – which exists in the Romanian language.
-For the others, suggest a possible translation, literal or free.9
+For the others, suggest a possible translation, literal or free.

 1. Beauty is in the eye of the beholder. – Frumusețea stă în ochii celui care o privește.
 2. No news is good news. – Dacă nu vin știri noi, e de bine.